How to Add NeverBounce Verification to Your FormAssembly Forms

 For this tutorial, you’ll need your own NeverBounce account and a FormAssembly account on any plan.
 Don’t have an account yet?
 Sign up for a free trial — no credit card required.

-NeverBounce Setup
+NeverBounce setup

 First, you’ll need to grab a block of code that contains a unique API key from your NeverBounce account.
 To do this, go to the Apps tab in your account.
 Then, create a new app and select “Javascript Widget” from the options.